Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Comparisons with Related Work

-Based on data-dependent richness measures, the generalization ability of multi-class classification has been well-studied \cite{koltchinskii2002empirical,lei2015multi,maximov2018rademacher}.
+Based on data-dependent richness measures, the generalization ability of multi-class classification has been well-studied \cite{lei2019data,maximov2018rademacher}.
 As illustrated in Table \ref{tab.comparison-mc-bounds}, our excess bounds are among the sharpest results both in the kernel space and linear space.

-Generalization error bounds using Rademacher complexity for multi-class classification were explored in \cite{koltchinskii2002empirical,koltchinskii2001some,mohri2012foundations,cortes2013multi} and the convergence rate of these error bounds is $\mathcal{O}\big({K}/{\sqrt{n}}\big).$ Using Gaussian complexity (GC) and Slepian's Lemma, a generalization error bound with logarithmic dependence on $K$ was derived in \cite{lei2015multi,lei2019data}, whose convergence rate is $\mathcal{O}\big({\log K}/{\sqrt{n}}\big)$.
-Making use of unlabeled instances, Maximov et al. presented a data-dependent error bound for semi-supervised multi-class classification with a convergence rate of $\mathcal{O}(\sqrt{K/n}+K\sqrt{K/u})$ \cite{maximov2018rademacher}.
+Generalization error bounds using Rademacher complexity for multi-class classification were explored in \cite{koltchinskii2001some,cortes2013multi} and the convergence rate of these error bounds is $\mathcal{O}\big({K}/{\sqrt{n}}\big).$ Using Gaussian complexity (GC) and Slepian's Lemma, a generalization error bound with logarithmic dependence on $K$ was derived in \cite{lei2019data}, whose convergence rate is $\mathcal{O}\big({\log K}/{\sqrt{n}}\big)$.
+Making use of unlabeled instances, Maximov et al. presented a data-dependent error bound for semi-supervised multi-class classification with the rate $\mathcal{O}(\sqrt{K/n}+K\sqrt{K/u})$ \cite{maximov2018rademacher}.